javafadu/javafadu/README.md

 - 🌱 I’m currently learning **Frontend Developer on Java**

-- 👯 I’m looking to collaborate on **Java Projects**
+- 👯 The **team environment** is the place that makes the greatest **contribution** to the development and sharing of experience.

 - 💬 Ask me about **Java, Hibernate, MySQL, PHP, HTML / CSS, Microsoft Office (Excel, Word, Powerpoint)**

 - 📫 How to reach me **javafadu@gmail.com**

-- ⚡ Fun fact **I like algorithms and software methods that take a long time to solve.**
+- ⚡ I am open to work in a **good collaborative environment** as a detail-oriented person who plans to constantly improve himself.

 <h3 align="left">Connect with me:</h3>
 <p align="left">